 “The idea came to me after listening to people calling the Yes to Life helpline.
 People with cancer so often feel lonely and need to speak to others in a similar situation.
 Their loneliness can be made worse when family and friends do not understand why they would choose to mix mainstream medicine with complementary therapies.
 People were so grateful for our helpline support, along with the events and workshops, I knew that creating a forum for sharing experiences and making friends would be an enormous help.”

-“The idea was that a wigwam provides shelter that is flexible, with an informal style and not fixed in any one place.
-The way that the poles of a wigwam lean inwards to support each other illustrates how a successful group can offer care and help to its members”.
+“The idea of the title was that a wigwam provides shelter that is flexible, with an informal style and not fixed in any one place.
+The way that the poles of a wigwam lean inwards to support to each other illustrates how a successful group can offer care and help to its members."